sujithjay/sujithjay.github.io/_posts/2018-02-03-An-Early-Employees-Field-Guide-to-Workplace-Arguments.md

 ## _Endnote_
 I do not believe this to be a comprehensive list, nor a coherent one.
 I think of these commandments as a work in progress, at best.
-Subsequent posts will look at conficts within a startup from the perspective of other stakeholders.
+Subsequent posts will look at conflicts within a startup from the perspective of other stakeholders.
 Still more posts will explore the underlying theme of how culture trumps strategy.
 You can find them here.